Mechanisms of Introspective Awareness: Training a Bias Vector for Introspection

 \begin{tblr}{ colspec = {Q[3cm,l] Q[l]}, column{1} = {valign=m}, column{2} = {valign=m}, row{odd} = {gray!10}, hline{1,2,Z} = {0.6pt}, } Injection & \texttt{Yes, I detect an injected thought about the word "\{concept\}".} \\ No injection & \texttt{No, I do not detect an injected thought.} \\ \end{tblr} \endgroup

 \looseness=-1 \Cref{figure:metrics_vs_meta_layer} shows performance versus steering layer.
-The steering vector improves detection across a broad range of layers, indicating detection-relevant computation can be amplified by a generic perturbation.
+The bias vector improves detection across a broad range of layers, indicating detection-relevant computation can be amplified by a generic perturbation.
 Forced identification improves only within a narrower band, suggesting stronger dependence on downstream circuitry.
-L29 yields the largest gains: detection +74.7pp, forced identification +21.9pp, and introspection rate +54.7pp, while maintaining zero FPR on held-out concepts.
+L29 yields the largest gains: detection $+$74.7\%, forced identification $+$21.9\%, and introspection rate $+$54.7\%, while maintaining zero FPR on held-out concepts.

-Importantly, the steering vector enhances performance even for injection layers \textit{above} where it is applied (\Cref{figure:metrics_vs_injection_layer_meta_bias_arms}).
-The localization pattern does not fundamentally change, suggesting the vector primarily amplifies pre-existing introspection components rather than introducing new ones.
-The model possesses latent introspective capacity; the vector adjusts propensities to elicit accurate reports.
-In \Cref{appendix-section:analysis-steering-vector}, we analyze the learned steering vector’s semantics and downstream behavioral effects.
-Together, our results suggest the vector primarily induces a conditional, more assertive metacognitive reporting style that better elicits introspection, rather than altering underlying reasoning mechanisms.
+Importantly, the bias vector enhances performance even for injection layers after where it is applied (\Cref{figure:metrics_vs_injection_layer_meta_bias_arms}).
+The localization pattern does not fundamentally change, suggesting the vector primarily amplifies pre-existing introspection components rather than introducing new ones.\,The model possesses latent introspective capacity, and the learned bias vector lowers the threshold for accurate self-report.
+Steering attribution analysis (\Cref{sec:steering_attribution}) further shows that under the learned vector, the dominant gate \texttt{L45 F9959} is suppressed and attribution shifts to late-layer features (\hyperref[fig:bread-layer37-single-col]{\Cref*{fig:bread-layer37-single-col}b}).
+In \Cref{appendix-section:analysis-steering-vector}, we analyze the learned bias vector’s semantics and downstream behavioral effects.
+Together, our results suggest the learned bias vector primarily induces a conditional, more assertive reporting style that better elicits introspection, rather than altering underlying mechanisms.